 “These new phones redefine what it means to be a Pixel.
 From the new design that combines the same beautiful aesthetic across software and hardware with Android 12, to the new Tensor SoC, everything about using the Pixel is better,” Rick Osterloh, Senior Vice President, Devices and Services, said earlier.

-Google said that Tensor was built for how people use their phones today and how people will use them in the future.
+Google said Tensor was built for how people use their phones today and how they will use them in the future.